knime/knime-core/org.knime.product/README.txt

   KNIME allows for an easy integration of new features.
 These often come under a different license and therefore are not included in this archive.
-For example an R integration feature (http://www.r-project.org) a  chemistry feature (using the chemistry development kit, CDK, http://cdk.sf.net/) are available.
-These features are available via the KNIME update site.
+For example an R integration feature (http://www.r-project.org) and a  chemistry feature (using the chemistry development kit, CDK, http://cdk.sf.net/) are available.
+These features are installed via the KNIME update site.
 In your current KNIME installation select "File", "Update KNIME...".
 The Update Wizard opens; select the features you want to install now.
   If you select a feature and receive an error about a configuration problem,